tachyon-beep/tachyon-beep/README.md

 ## 💡 Key Projects

 - **Keisei**: A DRL tech demonstrator teaching an AI to play Shogi, also serving as a proof of concept for a modular DRL training harness.
 - **Kasima**: An implementation of "Morphogenetic Architectures"—a novel framework for adaptive neural networks, enabling localized, seed-driven evolution within otherwise static models.
-This approach supports the emergence of new capabilities in resource-constrained or safety-critical scenarios, without the need for retraining entire systems.

 ## 🎲 Interests